develCuy/community-hub/src/docs/developers/bridge/messaging.md

 ) public;
 ```

-It's the same as that `call` function used for contract messaging within L1 Ethereums.
+It's the same as that `call` function used for contract messaging within L1 Syscoin.
 We have an extra `_gasLimit` field here, but `call` has that too.
 This is basically equivalent to: